-We have more information about clinical trials on our website (see page 110).
+We have more information about clinical trials on our website and in our booklet Understanding cancer research trials (clinical trials) - see page 110.

 Some of the common side effects of immunotherapy drugs are:

 - diarrhoea

 - tiredness

 - a skin rash

 - thyroid problems.